 If you would like to be considered for the alternative entry program, complete and return your response form.

 We will let you know the time and date for your interview.
+In response to the COVID–19 social distancing rules all CASP interviews for Semester 2 2020, will be conducted via video conference call or telephone.

 Step 3: Attend a three-part assessment